The other week I decided to get out of my comfort zone. Surfers. I want to take photos of surfers in the water, I decided.

 Hannah used to be in the military too.
 Rock woman.

 I’d like to try surfing again.
-Maybe next time in less choppy waters, and without a heavy ass camera.
+Maybe next time in less choppy waters, and without a big ass camera.